sceckert/Data-and-Culture-Fall-2024/_week10/publishing-classics.md

 + Finally, browse some of the [dust-jackets](http://www.modernlib.com/Identifiers/30sPictorials/pict301.html), [gift sets](http://www.modernlib.com/Rarities/giftSets.html),  an index of [dust-jacket by illustrator](http://www.modernlib.com/Identifiers/artists/djDesigners.html), or compilations of all [Modern Library editions of a particular novel](http://www.modernlib.com/Identifiers/titleIndexCats.html#Anchor-Novels-6296)

 + Questions:
-    + What version of the "classics" emerges?
      + What did you glean about your particular publishing series?
+How does the publisher talk about the series?
+    + What do you notice about the material format of the books?
+Or the titles included?
-    + What else did you notice about the Modern Library series
+    + What else did you notice about the Modern Library series?
     + How does it compare to what Walsh and Antoniak discuss in their article?

 ### Group 3: Penguin Classics (1946-)